BryanWilhite/dotnet-core/dotnet-fable-minimal/README.md

 dotnet new fable -o FableOne
 ```

->Warning: using a period for the `-o` option may produce unexpected results.
+>Warning: using a period in the `-o` option may produce unexpected results.

 This command will generate a [README file](./FableOne/README.md) that supplements this one.